microsoft/mimalloc/readme.md

 - `MIMALLOC_PURGE_DECOMMITS=1`: By default "purging" memory means unused memory is decommitted (`MEM_DECOMMIT` on Windows, `MADV_DONTNEED` (which decresease rss immediately) on `mmap` systems).
 Set this to 0 to instead "reset" unused memory on a purge (`MEM_RESET` on Windows, generally `MADV_FREE` (which does not decrease rss immediately) on `mmap` systems).
-   Mimalloc generally does not "free" OS memory but only "purges" OS memory, in other words, it tries to keep virtual address ranges and decommits within those ranges (to make the underlying physical memory available to other processes).
+   Mimalloc generally does not "free" OS memory but only "purges" OS memory, in other words, it will keep virtual address ranges, but decommits within those ranges (to make the underlying physical memory available to other processes).

 Further options for large workloads and services:

-- `MIMALLOC_ALLOW_THP=1`: By default always allow transparent huge pages (THP) on Linux systems.
-On Android only this is by default off.
-When set to `0`, THP is disabled for the process that mimalloc runs in.
-If enabled, mimalloc also sets the `MIMALLOC_MINIMAL_PURGE_SIZE` in v3 to 2MiB to avoid potentially breaking up transparent huge pages when purging memory.
+- `MIMALLOC_ALLOW_THP=[0,1,2]`: When set to `0`, the use of transparent huge pages (THP) is disabled for the process that mimalloc runs in, and otherwise it is enabled whenever THP is [enabled in the OS][linux-thp] (`[always]` or `[madvise]`).
+If set to 2 (default on Linux), mimalloc also sets the `MIMALLOC_MINIMAL_PURGE_SIZE` in v3 to 2MiB to avoid potentially breaking up transparent huge pages when purging memory which is better for performance (but may increase the rss!).
+On Android the default setting is 0 to reduce rss.
 - `MIMALLOC_USE_NUMA_NODES=N`: pretend there are at most `N` NUMA nodes.
 If not set, the actual NUMA nodes are detected at runtime.
 Setting `N` to 1 may avoid problems in some virtual environments.
 Also, setting it to a lower number than the actual NUMA nodes is fine and will only cause threads to potentially allocate more memory across actual NUMA